 But, I did recently promise (to myself) to try out yeasted waffles because I’ve always just used a quick mix batter for them.
 To go avoid and beyond, I also added in some candied pecans to the waffles inspired from a local Denver brunch waffle I tasted a few weeks ago.
-Sure, you can just throw some pecans into waffles and they will be good, but by candying them first, it takes the waffles to a whole different level.
+Sure, you can just throw some pecans into waffles and they will be good, but taking the time to candy them first takes these Pecan Waffles to a whole different level!

 1) For waffles, mix together warm milk, sugar, and yeast in a small bowl and let sit for five minutes until foaming.
 Then stir in flours, butter, and vanilla.
 Mix together well and then store in the fridge for 12-24 hours.

 2) For candied pecans, add butter and brown sugar to a small saucepan over low heat.
 Once melted, add pecans and stir to coat.
 Continue to cook until pecans start to brown.
 Once they are smelling nutty and browned, immediately remove from pan and pour into a bowl.
 Stir and toss them to keep them separated as they cool.